Meet Our Staff & Board

 colleenc [at] ejusa [dot] org

 You might call Colleen a good luck charm.
 She started at EJUSA in 2009 working as a close partner to the Illinois Coalition to Abolish the Death Penalty.
 By 2011 Illinois ended its death penalty.
 Colleen then scaled up her work with the Connecticut Network to Abolish the Death Penalty.
 She served as a lead strategist and helped to coordinate the nearly 200-strong coalition of murder victims' family members, who were central to the Connecticut campaign to repeal the death penalty.
 That campaign succeeded in 2012.
 So you could call Colleen a good luck charm but her incredible energy, dedication, and compassion are more than just luck.
 Colleen previously served as the first Statewide Coordinator and Executive Director for Missourians for Alternatives to the Death Penalty (MADP).
 Before MADP, Colleen studied philosophy and political science at Millikin University.
-She divides her down time between singing to her pup Penelope, trying new recipes, and scaling walls at a rock climbing gym.
+She divides her down time between singing to her pup Penelope, trying new recipes, and aimlessly wandering beaches.

 march [at] ejusa [dot] org